2 Introduction to R

 The best way to turn in all of those files into Canvas is to compress the project folder into a single .zip file that you can upload to the assignment.

-If you find you make changes to your R files after you’ve zipped your folder, you’ll need to to zip it again.
-Make sure you get the new version (or delete the old one first).
+If you later make changes to your R files after you’ve zipped your folder, you’ll need to to zip it again.
+Make sure you send me the new version (or delete the old one first).

 Because we are building “repeatable” code, I’ll be able to download your .zip files, uncompress them, and the re-run them to get the same results.